ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 #### AI Logic Refinements
 * **createInitialBlueprintAI.js - Guided Shot Descriptions:** The AI prompt has been refined to guide the `shot_description` generation more effectively.
 The AI is now instructed to create general descriptions based on the type of available footage (e.g., 'B-Roll', 'On-Camera') and the narrative purpose, rather than inventing specific visual details that may not correspond to actual footage.
 This ensures the initial blueprint is a creative suggestion grounded in known footage availability.
+* **generateScriptFromBlueprintAI.js - Enhanced Voiceover Scripting and Blueprint Population:** The AI prompt has been refined to explicitly ensure the `voiceover_script` field for each shot within the blueprint is correctly populated.
+For 'On-Camera' shots, this field will now include existing 'on_camera_dialogue' if relevant, preventing it from being empty and addressing the previous "Voiceover will be generated in a later step" message on the ShotCard.
+The `recording_voiceover_script_text` output is also now consistently formatted with paragraph breaks.

 #### On-Camera Scripting Workflow Revamp
 * **Transcript Import and Mapping:** The previous "Inject Your Experience" step has been replaced with a more direct "On-Camera Scripting" workflow.
 Users can now: